hyperledger/indy-node/getting-started.md

 ```
 ## Explore the Code

-Now that you've had a chance to see how Indy works from the outside, perhaps you'd like to see how it works underneath, from code?
+Now that you've had a chance to see how the Indy implementation works from the outside, perhaps you'd like to see how it works underneath, from code?
 If so, please navigate to [Simulating Getting Started in an Event Loop](indy_client/test/training/test_getting_started_guide.py).
-You may need to be signed into Github to view this link.
+You may need to be signed into GitHub to view this link.

 # Appendix